 Students do not have to take a computer class.

-Student struggling to choose just one area of study may consider a double major.
-Double majoring may require more work but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Ohio University has distance learning options for students who are interested in taking classes online.

-Ohio University offers some credit for Advanced Placement (AP) classes taken in high school.
+✅ Ohio University offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 A dual degree program allows a student to study and earn two degrees at the same time.
 A 3-2 dual degree program is a five-year program wherein the first three years are spend taking undergraduate courses and the final two years are spent taking graduate courses.
 Upon completion of the 5 years, the student will be awarded two degrees, a bachelor's degree and a master's degree.

 Ohio University offers these dual degree programs:

 What is ROTC?

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.